viamrobotics/docs/docs/components/base/_index.md

 Check out the [Client SDK Libraries Quick Start](/program/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries.

-The following example assumes you have a wheeled base called "my_base" which is configured as a component of your robot.
+The following example assumes you have a wheeled base called "my_base" configured as a component of your robot.
 If your base has a different name, change the `name` in the example.

 {{< tabs >}}